 You’ve been able to whittle down the field to three or four candidates.
 Now it’s time to start the interview process and to dig into the details with the right questions.

 How did you become a financial planner?

 I call this the verbal resumé.
-You learn more about the advisor’s experience and history and get a better feel and understanding about the advisor and their motivation by listening to their story.
+You learn more about the advisor’s experience and history and get a better feel and understanding of the advisor and their motivation by listening to their story.
 Poke and prod a bit and ask for more details.